 While mobile users can only see their tracks, other users who are not administrators—such as supervisors and field crew chiefs—need to view the tracks of others.
 A track view contains the last known locations and tracks of a set of mobile users.
 Anyone with the privilege to view location tracks and access to a track view can view the tracks of the specified mobile users.

-The view location tracks privilege is granted to administrators by default and can be added to custom roles.
+The privilege to view location tracks is granted to administrators by default and can be added to custom roles.
 Administrators create track views in the Track Viewer web app, defining the mobile users whose tracks are included in it.
 The administrator also adds the track viewers who can see the last known locations and tracks of the included mobile users.
 When a track view is created, an associated group that controls access to the track view is also created.
 Adding track viewers to the track view adds them to the group.

-Once track viewers have access to tracks, they can view them in the Track Viewer web app or another map or app.
+Once track viewers have access to location tracks, they can view them in the Track Viewer web app or another map or app.
 Track Viewer provides an overview of the last known locations and the tracks of mobile users and allows the track viewer to do simple filtering and analysis.
 Add the hosted feature layer view of the tracks to your own map or app for a more complete picture of the locations of your mobile users and where they've been in relation to other assets and information important to you.
-You can also use the tracks to do advanced analysis in ArcGIS.
+You can also use the tracks for advanced analysis in ArcGIS.
 See View tracks in Track Viewer and Use tracks for details.

 Location track security